-Also known as a timing chain or cam belt, a timing belt is tasked with turning the engines camshaft.
+Also known as a cam belt, a timing belt is tasked with turning the engines camshaft.
 Essentially, the timing belt keeps your engine in sync by providing timed motion between the camshaft and the crankshaft.

 And while you are at it, you may want to have the water pump replaced while your mechanic is working in the same area.
 You will pay more for a complete timing system replacement and a water pump change out, but you will save on labor when your pump eventually does fail.

 Unfortunately, there is no iron-clad method to check that a timing belt has worn out.
 Instead, changing it at prescribed intervals will reduce the chance that it will break before it can be replaced.